pallavi-2424/T20_CRICKET_ANALYSIS/README.md

 ### Steps Involved:

 1. **Data Collection using Bright Data Web Scraping:**
-   - Utilize Bright Data web scraping to collect comprehensive data from the official Galactic T20 Cricket Tournament website.
+   - Utilize Bright Data web scraping to collect comprehensive data from the espncricinfo website related to the Cricket T20 World Cup (2022).

 2. **Data Transformation and Cleaning using Pandas:**
    - Process the scraped data and transform it into a usable format for analysis using Python and the Pandas library.